Confronting the eco-xenophobia of Apply The Breaks, Captain Paul Watson, James Lee and the whole lot of ‘em

 Earlier this month, the Center for New Community (CNC) released a report on Apply The Brakes (ATB), a recently formed pro-border, anti-immigrant voice coming from many well-known environmentalists.
-While it appeared at first glance to be only the newest attempt in a long history of xenophobic environmentalists attempting to manipulating the broader ecology movement towards their own ends (as an extension of the famed John Tanton network), but there are some elements more relevant to Earth First! here.
+While it appeared at first glance to be the newest attempt in a long history of xenophobic environmentalists attempting to manipulate the broader ecology movement towards their own ends (as an extension of the famed John Tanton network), there are some elements particularly relevant to Earth First! here.

 First, ATB includes the vocal support of several former Earth First!ers, including Dave Foreman and George Wuerthner (their website make multiple reference to EF!, including a claim that it was founded by David Brower—who they claim as a posthumous affliate of their group!).

 Second, The CNC study came at an interesting time.
 In the midst of debate around the report—most specifically a particular depressing, off-base exchange between CNC and Captain Paul Watson—the Discovery Channel hostage scenario hit the news.
 In a sad blend of courage and nonsense, James Lee manifested the fears of immigrant advocates wary of the radical ecology movement at large.

 Oddly, the statement that follows was written the week prior to the Discovery Channel hostage situation as an interjection from the Earth First!
 Journal collective to the CNC vs. Watson debate.
 We felt our position as a recognized voice of radical ecology situated in the borderlands could be of value.
 Today, September 2, 2010, we feel that value has an even broader relevance.

 This much we can agree on: there is a war against the Earth and we cannot stay neutral and observe passively.
 Where our common ground with people such as Paul Watson and Dave Foreman exists from there, it is unclear.